calandradas/Kminder-Mindmap-Joplin-Plugin/README.md

 * Removed the native Kity Minder Baidu image search function, and internationalized all the text.

+* Adjusted part of the UI to make it more in line with operating habits.

 ## Roadmap

 * Uploading local images is in developing.

+* Export to SVG

 * Others